Research Project

 As an island nation with high rainfall, flooding and sea level rise pose threats to economic and social activities on floodplains and at the coast.
 Decisions in such locations need to be adaptive, to recognise when thresholds may be crossed and to deal with changes before they happen.
 In this way, decision makers can avoid or reduce the consequent damage and costs.

-The mission of the Deep South Challenge is to “enable New Zealanders to adapt, manage risk and thrive in a changing climate”.
-New and practical tools are needed to enable decision makers to respond appropriately to climate related impacts, to limit damage and costs to the nation and its communities.
+The mission of the Deep South Challenge was to “enable New Zealanders to adapt, manage risk and thrive in a changing climate”.
+New and practical tools are always needed to enable decision makers to respond appropriately to climate related impacts, to limit damage and costs to the nation and its communities.

 This approach was first developed in the Netherlands, and follows on from the successful development and application of the DAPP approach with local and regional councils in New Zealand, led by Victoria University of Wellington with support from Ministry for the Environment.